chriskirknielsen/dotcom-2024/src/content/posts/2021/2021-06-12-rotating-floating-animation-with-chained-transforms.md

 ## The future

 When `motion-path` becomes widely supported (we are getting there), we can build way more complex animations easily within CSS, which preserve the orientation if needed.
-Though if you cannot wait, [GSAP's MotionPath](https://greensock.com/motionpath/) has you covered!
+Though if you cannot wait, [GSAP’s MotionPath](https://greensock.com/motionpath/) has you covered!